lhange42/Engineering_4_Notebook/README.md

    In this [assignment](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Pictures/Copypasta_Project_1.py) I had to take a picture when the motion sensor detects movement.

 #### Lessons Learned
   In this assignment I learned some new things.
+I learned the commands of a motion sensing and also how to read the date and time.
+I also learned how to run motion detector commands to read motion and wait for no motion.
+The command pir.wait_for_motion() is waiting for motion so it's pretty much a time.sleep but until motion is detected, the pir is representitive of the pin of the motion sensor.
+Also to record a video you have to use camera.record_recording(filename).

 #### Images and links
   This [Link](https://github.com/lhange42/Engineering_4_Notebook/tree/main/Pictures) is where the video files are and stored as .h264's